r-fameli/r-fameli.github.io/src/content/blog/job-search.md

 in the resume.

 Resume tailoring can be automated with AI agents if you have a good system to edit and export customized resumes (e.g. HTML files, LaTeX, etc.).
-I would recommend always naming resume PDF files [First]\_[Last]\_resume.pdf, as I've found that sometimes file names can stick to names that were selected before being manually renamed (e.g. microsoft_resume.pdf might still show in the file even if you rename it).
-I named folders appropriately and then kept the resumes for specific companies in those folders.

 #### Evaluating Your Resume